 Between Ladakh and Tibet, lies Moriri Lake, the largest high altitude lakes in India, at an altitude of 4,595m.
 Located in the Changtang region, it is a twin to the Pangong Lake.
 This lake offers a scenic place of peace and tranquillity flanked by mountains, measuring about 28 km in length from north to south, and 8 km wide.
 An inner line permit is required for visiting Tso Moriri.

-Tso Moriri has been declared as a wetland reserve.
-A number of species of birds included bare-headed goose, the great-crested grebe, the Brahmin duck and the brown-headed gull.
-Himalayan hares are abundantly found here.
-Moriri Tso is also called the 'mountain lake', owing to the peaks that surround it, towering at a height of 2000 meters, shutting it off from the outside world.
+Tso Moriri is a declared Ramsar site which means one cannot set up a tent or construct anything near the lake.
+A number of birds can be spotted at Tso Moriri like the bare-headed goose, the great-crested grebe, the Brahmin duck and the brown-headed gull.
+Himalayan hares are abundantly found here too.
+It is also called the 'mountain lake', owing to the peaks that surround it, towering at a height of 2000 meters, shutting it off from the outside world.

 Compare quotes from upto 3 travel agents for free

 $ 21 onwards

 Ask a question from the travellers who have experience.